dotnet/runtime/docs/workflow/testing/libraries/testing.md

 ### Viewing XUnit logs

 It's usually sufficient to see the test failure output in the console.
-There is a test log file though and you can find it in a location like `...\runtime\artifacts\bin\System.Text.RegularExpressions.Tests\Debug\net8.0\testResults.xml`.
-It can be helpful for example to grep through a series of failures, or see how long a slow test actually took.
+There is also a test log file, which you can find in a location like `...\runtime\artifacts\bin\System.Text.RegularExpressions.Tests\Debug\net8.0\testResults.xml`.
+It can be helpful, for example, to grep through a series of failures, or to see how long a slow test actually took.